 Originally posted 3/23/12

-The headline below should have read "Spectacular Fire Levels School in West Woods."
+The headline below should have read "Spectacular Fire Levels West Woods School."
 This building was not the Mt.
 Carmel School, which was located on Woodruff Street - and demolished in 1981.

 New Haven Journal-Courier, Monday, January 13, 1941 (Steele Collection)